net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 ###Why don't you keep the planets on rails...
 ####...it would improve performance
 While "rails" (Keplerian evolution) is not entirely unrelated to something that *could* improve performance, it would do the exact opposite with the current choice of integrator.
-One still needs to compute the positions of all bodies every time the force on a spacecraft is needed, so the the Keplerian evolution would have to be computed instead of the forces on the bodies.
+One still needs to compute the positions of all bodies every time the force on a spacecraft is needed, so the Keplerian evolution would have to be computed instead of the forces on the bodies.
 Given that the computation of Keplerian evolution is costly (one needs to solve [Kepler's equation](http://en.wikipedia.org/wiki/Kepler%27s_equation), which requires a big lookup table or a handful of trigonometric function evaluations.
 The quadratic-to-linear change is completely dwarfed by this cost for 20 or so massive bodies.

 It is true that some splittings of the Hamiltonian, e.g., those given by Wisdom and Holman (1991), Duncan, Levison and Lee (1998), Beust (2003), have Keplerian parts, and we will implement these, if only for comparison purposes to see which one we keep in the final implementation.